lucastraba/service-manager/README.md

 ## Features

-- **Dependency Injection**: The Service Manager automatically resolves and injects dependencies for your services based on the provided service definitions.
+- **Dependency Injection Made Easy**: The Service Manager automatically resolves and injects dependencies based on simple service definition schemas
+- **Instance Management**: Swap injections and arguments easily by defining them in the service definition schema
+- **Singletons galore**: All your services will be singletons, no need to worry about misplacing your state
+- **Post-build Actions**: Define your initialization actions directly in the schema
-- **Lazy Loading**: Services are loaded asynchronously on-demand, improving application startup time and resource usage.
+- **Lazy Loading**: Service modules are imported asynchronously on-demand
-- **Type Safety**: The Service Manager leverages TypeScript's type system to provide type safety for service definitions, injections, and usage.
+- **Type Safety**: The Service Manager has been meticulously developed to ensure maximum type safety and autocompletion
-- **Instance Management**: You can define multiple instances of the same service with different injections, allowing for flexibility and reusability.
-- **Post-build Actions**: The Service Manager supports post-build asynchronous actions, enabling you to perform additional setup or initialization tasks after a service is instantiated.
-- **Testing Support**: The modular design and dependency injection make it easier to write unit tests for your services.
+- **Lightweight:** Did you know the Service Manager weighs only 7 kB gzipped?
+It's true!
+- **Zero Dependencies:** The Service Manager has no dependencies, so you can expect it to work even if all other libraries collapse

 ## Getting Started